Eng-Elias/codetective/README.md

 ## Web GUI Usage

-Codetective offers two modern web interfaces:
+Codetective offers a modern web interface:

 ### NiceGUI Interface (Default)
 A modern, responsive web interface with better state management and real-time updates.

-### Streamlit Interface (Legacy)
-A data-focused interface with rich visualization capabilities.

-Both interfaces provide three main pages:

 ### 1. Project Selection
 - Enter or browse to your project path